General Terms and Conditions for Trip Advocaten & Notarissen B.V.

 Complaints regarding legal services that are not resolved after being handled in accordance with the complaints procedure, may be submitted to the District Court of Northern Netherlands.

-The General Terms and Conditions are drawn up in Dutch and English; the Dutch text shall prevail in case of any discrepancy between the English and the Dutch version.
+The General Terms and Conditions are drawn up in Dutch, English and German; the Dutch text shall prevail in case of any discrepancy between the English or the German and the Dutch version.